Last Modified date Jul 25, 2021

 CloudLinux clients often ask:

-- Which PHP handler/web server is better to use?
+- Which PHP handler/webserver has better performance?

 - Which processor is a better choice today?

 Therefore we decided to find the answer and test the latest hardware capabilities in the most popular system configurations for shared hosting, and then check which variant may deliver the best server performance.
-CloudLinux has executed 24 different tests under the latest CloudLinux OS versions 7 and 8, running on top of modern Intel and AMD server processors.
+CloudLinux has executed 24 different tests under the latest CloudLinux OS versions 7 and 8, running on top of select Intel and AMD server processors.
 We also have prepared additional system configuration tips for shared hosting.

 Our goal was to benchmark select server configurations with popular core counts, fitting within a certain price range, recreating a shared hosting environment.
 We have simulated typical numbers of processed PHP requests per second to identify the most optimal configurations.